nanochess/CVBasic/README.md

 ### Experimental things

-Vtech Creativision support is experimental.

-Notice the 6502 support library hasn't been tested properly.
-In particular the VDP code could be buggy in real hardware.
+Vtech Creativision support is experimental and the 6502 support library hasn't been tested properly.
+Although every possible effort was made to put the correct delays for VDP, it still hasn't been tested in real hardware.

 ### Supporting the developer